-- Although birds are sociable, more people might still make them a bit stressed.
+- Although some birds are sociable, having more people around might still make them a bit stressed.
 Consider moving their cage to a quieter part of the house where they will still get plenty of social time with you and your family but can have some breaks.

 - If you have indoor rabbits, make sure they have places they can hide from all the activity.
 Don’t let guests keep disturbing them as they prefer quieter environments.

 - Don’t forget about outdoor animals.
 Rabbits and guinea pigs will still need plenty of exercise out of their hutches.
 If you’ve moved their hutch indoors over colder months, make sure they are somewhere quiet and that they always have access to an area big enough to exercise in.

 - Mice, rats, hamsters, gerbils and other smaller animals can also find noise unsettling.
 Move them to a quieter place in the house when you have lots of guests.
 Rats are especially social animals, so make sure you’re still spending plenty of time with them as well as entertaining your guests.